An NCI-Designated Center

-Gynecologic oncology is a subspecialty of Obstetrics and Gynecology that focuses on diagnosis, patient care and gynecologic cancer treatment.
+Gynecologic oncology is a subspecialty of Obstetrics and Gynecology.
+It focuses on the diagnosis, patient care and treatment of gynecologic cancer.

-Gynecological cancer includes gestational trophoblastic disease, cervical cancer, uterine cancer, vaginal and vulvar cancer, as well as ovarian cancer.
-Most gynecological cancers do not show symptoms until late in development, which is why annual cervical exams and screenings are always beneficial to ensure early detection.
+Gynecological cancer includes several cancer types, including gestational trophoblastic disease, cervical cancer, uterine cancer, vaginal and vulvar cancer, as well as ovarian cancer.
+Most gynecological cancer types do not show symptoms until late in development, which is why annual cervical exams and screenings are always beneficial to ensure early detection.

 Cervical cancer is the third most common cancer among women.
-There are an estimated 16,000 new cases of invasive cancer of the cervix and 5,000 deaths in the United States each year.
+There are an estimated 16,000 new cervical cancer patients and 5,000 deaths in the United States each year.

 Gestational trophoblastic disease (GTD) is a group of conditions in which tumors grow inside a woman’s uterus.